edgelesssys/constellation/docs/docs/reference/slsa.md

 **[Source - Retained Indefinitely](https://slsa.dev/spec/v0.1/requirements#retained-indefinitely)**

-Since we use GitHub to host the repository, it's impossible for an external person to delete or modify the history.
+Since we use GitHub to host the repository, an external person can't modify or delete the history.
 Before a pull request can be merged, an explicit approval from an [Edgeless Systems](https://github.com/edgelesssys) team member is required.

 The same holds true for changes proposed by team members.
-Each change to main needs to be proposed via a pull request and requires at least one approval.
+Each change to `main` needs to be proposed via a pull request and requires at least one approval.

 The [Edgeless Systems](https://github.com/edgelesssys) GitHub organization admins control these settings and are able to make changes to the repository's history should legal requirements necessitate it.
 These changes require two-party approval following the obliterate policy.